Deecey01/talentPro/README.md

 # TalentPro

 Welcome to TalentPro, a premier freelancing portal where freelancers and creators can showcase their work and collaborate with businesses.
-This platform allows sellers to offer their services and buyers to find and purchase high-quality gigs.
+This platform allows Freelancers to offer their services and buyers to find and purchase high-quality gigs.
 Built with the MERN stack, TalentPro ensures a seamless experience for all users.

 ## Table of Contents
 - [Features](#features)